for Veterans and the Public

 - a protein called albumin (pronounced "al-byoo-min"), whose levels go down when the liver is damaged

-Doctors can run more blood tests if they need to in order to find out what is causing the damage to your liver.
+Your provider can run more blood tests if needed in order to find out what is causing the damage to your liver.

 Ultrasound, CAT scans, and MRI are the 3 main methods of taking pictures of the liver.
 They can often show if the liver injury has become serious.

 Some people with liver problems can have a swollen liver.
 Others may have severe scarring or a shrunken liver.
-During an examination, a doctor can feel the liver to find out if it is shrunken, hard, or swollen.
+During an examination, your doctor can feel the liver to find out if it is shrunken, hard, or swollen.

 Enzymes are proteins found in your body that speed up certain chemical reactions.
 Liver enzymes perform these jobs within the liver.
 Two of the common ones are known as "AST" and "ALT."

 If the liver is damaged, AST and ALT pass into the bloodstream.
 When your provider looks at the results from your blood tests, AST and ALT values are higher than normal if your liver is damaged.

 The damage to the liver can come from viruses, such as the hepatitis C virus, over-the-counter drugs, and prescription and street drugs.
 If your provider starts you on a certain medication, they may need to monitor your blood chemistries to make sure the medication is not causing further harm to your liver.

 Results of liver enzyme tests